djinpsu/POMM-Python/README.md

     NGramPOMMSearch

 Major update: 4/21/2026.
 An important bug fixed.
 Download all files and compile fresh if used the previous version.

+Major update: 5/1/2026.
+Optimized C code for reduction of memory usage.
+Various bug fixes.
+The number of processes used
+    is automatically set in POMM.py.
+If needed to reduce CPU usage, change nProc in POMM.py.

         Default POMM inferenece method